Signed in as:

 - Contact us (CLICK HERE).

-June is the month for dads, grads, and lots of summery fun activities—including family reunions.
-The month of June is significant not only because of Father’s Day, but for Juneteenth, Loving Day, World Refugee Day, and Caribbean-American Heritage Month.
+June is the month for dads, grads, and lots of Summer-fun activities, including family reunions.
+The month of June is significant not only because of Father’s Day, but for Juneteenth, Loving Day, World Refugee Day, Caribbean-American Heritage Month, and so much more.

-June is also the month for the Army’s Birthday, National SAFE Day, Let It Go Day, Say Something Nice Day, Sauntering Day(meaning slow down and take it easy), Nature Photography Day, Making Life Beautiful Day, Men’s Health Week, Forgiveness Week, National Nursing Assistants Week, Community Health Improvement Week, National Garden Week, National Play Catch Week, Men's Health Week, Black Music Appreciation Month, Beautiful in Your Skin Month, Great Outdoors Month, and so much more.
-Check out FAMILY TIME for our list of 75+ June observances and celebrations, the this month’s REUNION TIP OF THE MONTH, WORTH REPEATING, poetry, and more for good stuff for dads and grads.
+June is also the month for the Army’s Birthday, National Safety Month, Let It Go Day, Say Something Nice Day, Sauntering Day (meaning slow down and take it easy), Nature Photography Day, Making Life Beautiful Day, Men’s Health Week, Forgiveness Week, National Nursing Assistants Week, Community Health Improvement Week, National Garden Week, National Play Catch Week, Men's Health Week, Black Music Appreciation Month, Beautiful in Your Skin Month, Great Outdoors Month, and more.
+Check out FAMILY TIMEfor our list of 70+ June observances and celebrations; the REUNION TIP OF THE MONTH for "I Love You" tips for Dad; words WORTH REPEATING for dads and grads; along with more poetry and support for the grads and dads.

 Here’s hoping you and your family are able to spend great outdoor time together this June.
 We hope dads get what they want on Father’s Day.
-We wish 2023 grads successful new beginnings.
-And we’re hopeful this year’s reunions are plentiful, beneficial and treasured
+We wish 2025 grads successful new beginnings.
+And we’re hopeful this year’s reunions will be beneficial, plentiful and memorable.
+Enjoy what’s left of Spring and the start of Summer.
+Be safe.
+Stay well.
+Take care of your family and reunion.

 NEW NOW: